Connect with us

 While earlier companies often relied heavily on the government to set requirements and fund projects, these “new space” companies set their own priorities and often see the government as only one of many customers.

 These companies are bringing new capabilities to the market.
-For example, Planet collects daily images of the Earth, Umbra uses radar to take pictures at night and through clouds, Astroscale is demonstrating the ability to debris from space, and Astrobotic is developing a commercial Moon lander.
+For example, Planet collects daily images of the Earth, Umbra uses radar to take pictures at night and through clouds, Astroscale is demonstrating the ability to remove debris from space, and Astrobotic is developing a commercial Moon lander.

 Many Americans view private activity in space positively, but a large portion have not yet formed an opinion.
 While 48% of Americans surveyed said private companies are doing a good job building rockets and spacecraft that are safe and reliable, another 39% were unsure.
 Similarly, 47% of Americans said private companies are making important contributions to space exploration, but another 40% were unsure.

 Companies like SpaceX, Blue Origin and Virgin Galactic are beginning to take tourists into space.
 Doing so in a safe and sustainable way will be essential to the future perception of this industry.
-Priorities include carefully designing safety and procedures and carrying out careful analysis of any anomolies that occur during flight.
+Priorities include carefully designing safety systems and procedures and carrying out careful analysis of any anomolies that occur during flight.

 Overall, Americans are optimistic about the future of space activity.
 The poll found 55% of Americans expect people will routinely travel to space as tourists within the next 50 years.